2022 United States Senate election in Arkansas

 The 2022 United States Senate election in Arkansas was held on November 8, 2022, to elect a member to the United States Senate to represent the state of Arkansas.
-Incumbent Republican Senator John Boozman was first elected in 2010, defeating Democratic incumbent Blanche Lincoln.
-Boozman was re-elected for a second term in the 2016 with 59.8% of the vote and ran in 2022 for a third term.
-Primary elections in Arkansas were held on May 24.
-Boozman won the Republican primary with 58% of the vote, and he defeated Democrat Natalie James in the general election.
+Incumbent Republican Senator John Boozman ran for a third term.
+He won the May 24, 2022 Republican primary with 58.03% of the vote and the general election with 65.73% of the vote.

+This was the best performance for a Republican senator in the state's history, and was the first time for either U.S. Senate seat in Arkansas that Republicans won three consecutive elections.

 Republican primary

-Incumbent Senator John Boozman ran with the endorsement of former President Donald Trump.
-However, he attracted multiple opponents from the right who questioned his loyalty to Trump, attacking him for refusing to object to the results of the 2020 United States Presidential election.
-Despite it being his first time running for office, former NFL football player Jake Bequette and his supporting groups raised over $2.6 million dollars.
+Incumbent senator John Boozman ran with the endorsement of former President Donald Trump.
+However, he attracted multiple opponents from the right who questioned his loyalty to Trump, attacking him for refusing to object to the results of the 2020 United States presidential election.
+Despite it being his first time running for office, former NFL football player Jake Bequette and his supporting groups raised over $2.6 million.
 Boozman ultimately won with 58% of the vote, easily avoiding a runoff.